mxschmitt/chrome-odata-viewer/README.md

 ![Example detailed view of a function import](docs/function-import.png)

-And here a function import call.
-On the right side you see the response data and on the left side the request data which was sent to the backend.
+And here is a function import.
+On the left side is the request data which was sent to the backend and on the right the response data.